 - Power is incredibly sensitive to fatigue, when in doubt do less, but do it well.

-And one final note, velocity loss has limited application with heavy strength sets of three reps or less, the fatigue can jump up quite quickly on these sets, you might go from the second rep at a comfortable 15% fatigue and then the third spikes wight up to 30% or higher.
-In these situations use fatigue as a fall back, but for the lifter in the middle of that set subjective RPE systems will be more practical than the velocity data after the rep is already finished.
+Velocity loss thresholds can be mixed in their effectiveness with heavy strength sets of 1-2 reps, because the rep numbers are so low, you might go from the second rep at a comfortable 15% fatigue and then the third spikes right up to 35% or higher.
+On these heavy sets reflect on fatigue after the set, but for the lifter in the middle of that set a subjective RPE systems might be more practical than using a real-time velocity loss threshold as it can be hard to hit the target consistently.
+Be sure to experiment and see what works for you and your trainign style.

 Record velocity loss with MetricVBT